 Hubby and kids are big fans of these Shrimp Thai Noodles Stir-fry… and so am I. Recipe serves 5 to 6 but in my household it actually barely serves 4.
 That’s right, second helpings are unavoidable. 😉 Just like with several of our other weeknight meal recipes.

-I hope you enjoy it as much as we do, and will include this one into your cooking repertoire. 🙂
+I hope you enjoy these Thai noodles as much as we do, and will include this one into your cooking repertoire. 🙂

 Enjoy dinner… and life made easy!